thingsapart/EBB-pwm-peristaltic-stepper/README.md

 ## Sections in this document

+What you need to buy.
+1. Stepper motor
+2. If you want to use the dew heaters then you need something like.

 Setting up the Ardunio IDE for use with EBB42.
 1. Install Ardunio IDE
 2. User board manager to add stm32duino